sins621/dotfiles/README.md

-# Thing To Do On A Fresh Arch Install
+# Things To Do On A Fresh Arch Install

 - Install And Configure *UPower* For Hibernation On Low Power
 - Modify Logind To Enable Hibernation When Lid Is Closed